 Oral cancer is one of the most preventable cancers when caught early.
 Unfortunately, more people die from oral cancer than from cervical cancer, Hodgkin’s lymphoma, or melanoma.
 This is because oral cancer is often diagnosed when it is already advanced.
 Early diagnosis and treatment is the most effective way to treat oral cancer.
 Cure rates of 90% to 100% have been reported when lip cancer is diagnosed and treated in the early stages.

-Oral cancer is not caused by one thing, but certain factors increase its risk.
-Factors include smoking, chewing tobacco or using snuff, drinking excessive alcohol, having unprotected sun exposure to the lips, and chewing betel nut – all these increase the risk of developing oral cancer.
-This risk of oral cancer is even higher when people have more than one or more of these unhealthy habits.
-People who both smoke and drink heavily are estimated to be 35 times as likely to develop oral cancer as people who never smoke or drink.
+Oral cancer is associated with several risk factors.
+Lifestyle factors include smoking, chewing tobacco or using snuff, drinking excessive alcohol, having unprotected sun exposure to the lips, and chewing betel nut.
+This risk of oral cancer is even higher when people have more than one of these habits.
+The combination of both heavy smoking and alcohol abuse is estimated to increase the risk by 38 times in men and 100 times in women.

 Infections of the mouth with the human papillomavirus (HPV) may also increase the risk of oral cancer.
 For some, oral cancer develops without any of these risks.
 People that have had head and neck cancer in the past may also have an increased risk of oral cancer.